Platform Organization Best Practices

 Using Folders to Organize Experiences

-There are a number of different approaches you can take to organize experiences into folders on the Experiences list page.
+You can take a number of different approaches to organize experiences into folders on the Web Experiences list page.
 The following examples are just a few ways to get started:

 • By goal metric

-Regardless of the approach you take with the folder structure, you can prioritize all experiences within each folder.
+You can use any of these folder organization methods, or you can create your own folders to best suit your business needs.
+Regardless of the approach you take with the folder structure, you can prioritize all experiences in each folder.

 Using Tags to Provide At-a-Glance Context